pip-services-infra/pip-services-counters-node/doc/Deployment.md

-# Deployment Guide <br/> Counters Microservice
+# Deployment Guide <br/> PerfMon Microservice

-Counters microservice can be used in different deployment scenarios.
+PerfMon microservice can be used in different deployment scenarios.

 * [Standalone Process](#process)
 * [Seneca Plugin](#seneca)